meAmidos/dcind/README.md

                 source /docker-lib.sh
                 start_docker

-                # Strictly speaking, preloading of images is not required.
+                # Strictly speaking, preloading of Docker images is not required.
-                # However you might want to do it for a couple of reasons:
+                # However, you might want to do this for a couple of reasons:
-                # - If the image is from a private repository, it is much easier to let concourse pull it,
+                # - If the image comes from a private repository, it is much easier to let Concourse pull it,
                 #   and then pass it through to the task.
                 # - When the image is passed to the task, Concourse can often get the image from its cache.
                 docker load -i redis/image